ErkinTunc/Financial-Investment-Optimization-Model/README.md

 # Optimal Investment Strategy via DAG Dynamic Programming

+This problem arises in discrete-time capital allocation under interval-constrained investment options.
+Each investment decision corresponds to a transition in time, forming a directed acyclic decision graph.
+The objective is to compute the globally optimal policy without enumerating exponentially many strategies.

 ## One-line

 Deterministic investment optimization reduced to a maximum-multiplicative path problem on a time-indexed DAG, solved by dynamic programming with path reconstruction in **O(n + m)** after indexing products by end time.